Applying for grant/renewal/transfer of a Private Hire or Hackney Carriage vehicle licence

 New/renewal vehicle licence

-Licensee transfer (changing the name of the licensee)
+Licensee transfer (changing the name of the licence holder)

 Transfer of plate (changing the vehicle on the licence)

 Criteria for vehicles

 A vehicle must meet our criteria in order to be licensed.
 Please ensure that you have read our conditions BEFORE purchasing a vehicle or submitting an application.
 These conditions can be found on this page